johnnolan/blog/_posts/2017-02-27-what-is-to-come.markdown

 * Javascript Hooks and component based JS
 * CSS Component Design
 * CSS Components and Sketch - Mixing UX with Front End Development, a beautiful relationship

+## Leadership and Coaching

+* What it means to be a leader
+* High I!
+* We not Me
+* Beneath the cheese of Leadership principles. how to do a british high five
+* Employ people who are better than you.
+Always.
+Then give them room.
+* Tribal Gatherings and Squads, the mini startup culture
+* Reading people and being the last to speak
+* How to connect with introverts
+* Work/Life balance
+* Benefits and a proper wage.
+If you remove financial worry then focus is 100%